| Overview: Apart from verbal-language communication, there is another important

 -- In China, both hands

--- In Britain or America, one hand is used, and can
+are used to show respect.-- In Britain or America, one hand is used, and can

 be either hand; unless the gift is too large or heavy,